 Bloat in puppies goes beyond that cute potbelly tummy common to youngsters after a full meal.
 A bloated stomach in puppies also may be a sign of intestinal worms.
-But the technical term for bloat--gastric dilation-volvulus (GDV)--is a leading cause of death among large and giant breed puppies.
+Bloat--or gastric dilation-volvulus (GDV)--is a leading cause of death among large and giant breed puppies.

 Bloat also refers to stomach distention with or without the stomach rotation.
-The twist cuts off blood circulation to the stomach and spleen and compresses a vein that returns blood to the heart, severely restricting normal blood circulation.
+The twist cuts off blood circulation to the stomach and spleen, compressing a vein that returns blood to the heart, severely restricting normal blood circulation.
 That can cause death within hours.

 Puppy Bloat Risk

 Large and giant breeds have a threefold greater risk than mixed breeds.
 Nobody really knows for sure why the stomach ultimately rotates.
 Great Danes have the highest incidence, with about a 40 percent chance they’ll have an episode before they reach age seven.
 Dogs that are underweight also have an increased risk.

 Dr. Larry Glickman of Purdue University conducted a five-year study of nearly 2,000 show dogs, funded by a grant from the AKC Canine Health Foundation, Morris Animal Foundation, and eleven dog breed clubs.
 His work suggested that deep, narrow chest conformation of certain breeds creates a more acute angle where the esophagus connects with the stomach.